termsurf/home/readme.md

 ## Introduction

 This is the entrypoint into the team shared repos.
+See and run the `./load.sh` script to install all the public and private repos when you first get started.

 ## Site